Minnekhada Middle School

 Students are encouraged to interact with one another in face-to-face ways while at school.
 We value connectedness and collaboration between students during free time as this promotes positive social opportunity and personal development as well as physical health and wellness.
-Gaming during Nutrition Break and Lunch is permitted only in supervised areas (ie. Mustang Hangout and teacher-supervised classrooms) and not in hallways or common areas or outside.
+Gaming during breaks is only allowed under the supervision of a teacher.

 At the discretion of the teacher, students will have access to their device to listen to music or other calming materials that assist in their readiness to learn.